NoBlackBoxes/LastBlackBox/course/bootcamp/day_2/README.md

 ### PROJECT
 - Extend your robot's behaviour (be creative!)
   - **Suggestion**: Try building a Braitenberg vehicle.
-The servo test code in today's [resources/arduino](resources/arduino/servo_test) folder will help you get your motors moving.
-Can you make there speed dependent on how bright it is on the left or right side of your NB33 (you will need *two* light sensors)
+This [servo test](../../../boxes/computers/programming/arduino/servo_test/) example will help you get your motors moving.
+Can you make their speed dependent on how bright it is on the *left* or *right* side of your NB3? (you will need *two* light sensors)

 <p align="center">
 <img src="../../../boxes/robotics/_data/images/braitenberg_vehicle.png" alt="Braitenberg Vehicle" width="600" height="300">